-- You're a registered Girl Scout Cadette (in grades 6-8). - You've earned the Bronze Award, a Cadette Leadership Award, or a Cadette Journey. - You will be able to finish your project and submit paperwork by September 30 after 8th grade is completed. - You're excited to plan a Take Action project with the required elements by: practicing leadership, addressing a real root cause of a community issue you care about, and creating a plan to make your project sustainable.
+- You're a registered Girl Scout Cadette (in grades 6-8). - You've earned a Cadette Journey, including the Journey's Take Action project. - You will be able to finish your project and submit paperwork by September 30 after 8th grade is completed. - You're excited to plan a Take Action project with the required elements by: practicing leadership, addressing a real root cause of a community issue you care about, and creating a plan to make your project sustainable.